Katas - why, when and how

 3. Deliberate practice

-While I elaborate more on the first two items, I will take some steps further here and elaborate why I think this is crucial for katas and the learning objective that it has.
+While I elaborate more on the first two items, I will take some steps further here and elaborate on why I think this is crucial for katas and the learning objective that it has.

-Focused and diffused mode are the first two steps while trying to understand something - take the classroom example, focused mode would be the teacher saying something and you listening carefully.
+Focused and diffused modes are the first two steps while trying to understand something - take the classroom example, focused mode would be the teacher saying something and you listening carefully.
 Or for example, you reading a book and taking notes.
 Diffused mode is the next step where the things that took place in the focused mode, start to sit inside your head.

-Diffused mode is as important as the focused mode, as you need to digest the new information.
+The diffused mode is as important as the focused mode, as you need to digest the new information.
 Once digested, you can start to link that with previous knowledge you already had.
 Last, but not least, is deliberated practice.
 In other words, to put in practice what you understand and improve on that through practice.

-On one hand, through katas, you are mixing all of three learning strategies with an emphasis on deliberate practice, in the end, there will be code.
-All in all, before you can apply such techniques on the daily-basis, you need first, to learn them.
-At work, where the “real business application” argument comes from, once you have this knowledge, you simply apply them.
+On one hand, through katas, you are mixing all three learning strategies with an emphasis on deliberate practice, in the end, there will be code.
+All in all, before you can apply such techniques daily, you need first, to learn them.
+At work, where the “real business application” argument comes from, once you have this knowledge, you simply apply it.
+On the other hand, the mismatch in the argument “real business application”, is also, somehow connected to the lack of understanding of how to learn and improve a specific skill.
+Last, but not least, it’s possible to list some specific katas that are related to “real business application”.

-2. Gilded rose kata - Developers are most likely to join projects that have already some code in place, due to the nature of programming, it’s known by research that developers read more code than write.
-This kata, focuses on understanding the not well maintained code and gives the scenario to explore possible refactors and improvements.
+2. Gilded Rose Kata - Developers are most likely to join projects that have already some code in place, due to the nature of programming, it’s known by research that developers read more code than write.
+This kata, focuses on understanding the not well-maintained code and gives the scenario to explore possible refactors and improvements.

 3. Racing car kata - Focuses on SOLID principles.

-Besides my support for using katas as a way of learning and also improving skills, she depicts a point that deserves attention when it comes to “enterprise” setup:
+Besides my support for using Katas as a way of learning and also improving skills, she depicts a point that deserves attention when it comes to “enterprise” setup: This is a double edge sword, after incorporating the technical practices, developers still need support for transitioning to a “real business application”.

 Another reading that goes along the same direction is the blog post by Philippe Bourgau, he goes into more details on the history behind katas.